LGN520/farreach-public/ycsb-implementation.md

 						* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
 					+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
 						* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
+				- TODO: Write down how to calculate average recovery time into benchmark.md
 		* TODO: Start to re-run experiments for multiple rounds
 			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round